-It is encouraged that you work in groups, however each person must hand in her/her own problem sets.
-Problem sets are due by 4.30pm in Tomlin's mailbox in 253 Cory.
+It is encouraged that you work in groups, however each person must write up and hand in their own problem sets.

 Course references

 The course is based on a set of lecture notes which will be made available throughout the term.
 Systems: